How to design emails and build email templates that engage, convert, and put your customer first

 How and where these emails fit into your customer lifecycle and buyer journey

-You’ll send customers many emails at different stages of their relationship with your brand.
+A smart customer lifecycle marketing strategy includes automating emails to reach out to customers at different stages of their relationship with your brand.

 For instance, here are the 9 most popular and highest-converting email automation more than 100K Klaviyo customers use: